jeanCarloMachado/subs/README.md

 ## Usage

-After having your config just the text you want to substitute on the stdin.
+After having your config just pipe the text to stdin.

 ```sh
 subs <<< 'cl Gandalf'